JacobKaiser8/Church-Notes/25 May 2025 Talk.md

 President Johnson concludes by affirming her own conversion to the Lord Jesus Christ and expressing confidence in eventual healing, emphasizing that spiritual wholeness is achievable now through faith and devotion.

+#### Unused

+When I was growing up my dad used to explain to me all sorts of facts about church history and as someone who thinks very logically I always stored them away as just facts.
+However, as I have been studying come follow me this year, I have seen more and more about how the Lord played such a powerful role in the lives of the early church leaders.
+I listen to a couple different podcasts and they have helped me to see how they were much more human and real than I think I had once considered them.
+As I come to learn more about their humanity and the way that the Lord loved and supported them in spite of that, I am able to myself see how I can use their examples in my own life.